lemonadeDevsport/HomeworkHelper/README.md

 ![Google%20API](https://img.shields.io/badge/Google%20API-Enabled-brightgreen)

 ## Description
-Homework Helper is a web application designed to assist students with their homework assignments.
+StudyTrack is a web application designed to assist students with their homework assignments.
 The application provides a user-friendly interface and various tools to make learning more engaging and effective.
 The application is built using HTML, CSS, and JavaScript.

 ## Features
 - **User-friendly Interface**: Easy navigation and accessibility.